Photography by Mark O. Ramirez

 Itta Bena

-Pumpkin Créme Brulee Pie
+Pumpkin Créme Brulee Pie1 quart heavy cream

 1 vanilla bean, split and scraped